ghillb/cybu.nvim/README.md

       colored = true,             -- enable color for web dev icons },
     highlights = {                -- see highlights via :highlight
-      current_buffer = "Visual",    -- used for the current buffer
+      current_buffer = "CybuFocus",       -- for current / selected buffer
-      adjacent_buffers = "Comment", -- used for buffers not in focus background = "Normal",        -- used for the window background },
+      adjacent_buffers = "CybuAdjacent",  -- for buffers not in focus
+      background = "CybuBackground",      -- for the window background },
   },
   display_time = 750,             -- time the cybu window is displayed